How do we forecast floods?

 Flood forecasts are critical to emergency responses to limit property damage and avoid loss of lives.

 Flood forecasters rely heavily on real-time data about rainfall and river water levels as well as rainfall forecasts.
 A network of rain gauges (sometimes combined with radar images) are used to monitor rain that has fallen on the catchment.
 Water levels (i.e. river height) at stream gauging stations along the river are also measured.
-A simple river height recorder is shown in the picture.
+A simple river height recorder is shown in the accompanying picture.
 The forecasters then use hydrological computer models to work out how much rainfall will run off different parts of the catchment, how long it will take for runoff to reach the river, how long that water will take to travel from upstream to downstream, and how water from different tributaries converges in the river network.

 Flood forecasts by the BoM are issued to emergency management agencies and the public through the media and the BoM's website.
 The forecasters regularly update their forecasts as new observations are made of rainfall and river water level, and as rainfall forecasts become available.